Sunday, July 23, 2023

 Ready to test....

-I found that the .1uF filter caps for the op amps (not installed yet) were necessary to get rid of a bad buzz at the x100 and x1000 gain outputs.
+I found .1uF filter caps for the op amps to be necessary to get rid of a bad buzz at the x100 and x1000 gain outputs.

 When I first powered up the board it acted strange--the 10x output seemed too "hot" and the 100x and 1000x outputs were slammed against V--.

-With the resistor values corrected the circuit worked and sounded OK, even with my big dude $9.95 70's era microphone.
-Not great--a lot of hiss and noise--but....OK.
+With the resistor values corrected the circuit worked and sounded OK, even with my big dude RadioShack Realistic 70's era microphone.
+Didn't sound great--a lot of hiss and noise--but....OK.

-But--am I done?
-Nope.
+Am I done?
 I was going to lay out a front panel, stick it in front of this PCB, put the gerbers etc. up on PCBWAY's project page, put it in my rack, and call it a day.

 To that end: in the next few weeks, I will try different things--lower noise op amps, 2 sided ground pour, better power filtering, ferrite beads, etc., to see what if anything makes a difference.